 TIERGARTEN CONFERENCE 2017

 Crisis of Multilateralism?
 Peace politics in the age of authoritarianism, nationalism and populism

 Friedrich Ebert Stiftung, Hiroshimastr.
 17, 10785 Berlin

 Authoritarianism, nationalism and populism all over the world are putting multilateral peace and security policy to the test.
-If populists and autocrats from the left and right of the political spectrum have one thing in common, it is their contempt for democratic and international institutions that constrain the sovereign exercise of power conferred on them by the people.
-In a world marked by nationalism and authoritarianism, international institutions and rules agreed upon by countries are shunned, at best only being held to apply to other states.
-If institutions of the liberal world order have offered at least a modicum of predictability and reliability, the emerging order of antagonistic nationalisms herald an epoch of volatile complexity.
+International institutions and rules agreed upon by countries are shunned, at best only being held to apply to other states.
+If institutions of the liberal world order have offered some predictability and reliability, the emerging order of hostile nationalisms heralds an epoch of volatile complexity.

-The organs of multilateral politics have themselves no doubt also contributed to their demise: Technocratic institutions were able to avoid urgently needed reforms in the direction of more transparency, effectiveness and accountability for too long - this also goes for the United Nations (UN) and the European Union (EU).
-Nevertheless, multilateralism based on values is and remains a precondition for sustainable peace to which there is no alternative: How else can the various transnational conflicts like the ones raging in Afghanistan, Iraq, Syria or Ukraine otherwise be resolved if not through rules that are jointly legitimised and enforced?
-Yet, the UN, the most important forum for the establishment and enforcement of global rules, and other regional cooperative alliances are only as effective as their members allow.
-Against the background of a re-nationalisation of politics, it is therefore not surprising that the UN and the European peace architecture face similar profound crises.
+The organs of multilateral politics have themselves no doubt also contributed to their demise: Technocratic institutions avoided urgently needed reforms in favor of more transparency, effectiveness and accountability for too long - this also goes for the United Nations (UN) and the European Union (EU).
+Nevertheless, multilateralism based on values is and remains a precondition for sustainable peace to which there is no alternative.
+Yet, the UN are only as effective as their members allow.
+Against the background of a re-nationalization of politics, it is therefore not surprising that the UN and the European peace architecture face similar profound crises.